Hamza1001101/Hamza1001101/README.md

 ### Hi there 👋 I'm Hamza Hayd

-- 🔭 I’m currently working on JavaScript & ReactJS
+- 🔭 I’m currently working on amazing and intresting project.
-- 🌱 I’m currently learning Uppsala University
+- 🌱 I’m currently learning JavaScript & ReactJS
 - 📫 How to reach me: at twitter @muminhayd
 - ⚡ Fun fact:
 -->